digital-archives/HISTGA1011/activities/archivematica.md

    - 🔧 **Along with adjusting the compression algorithm (as the guide suggests), I would like you to make one additional change.**
    - This change can be anything – it’s an opportunity to experiment with Archivematica’s settings.

-3. After making your change, step through **Tasks #1-#4 again** (or at least far enough to see the effect of your adjustment).
+3. After making your change, step through the tasks again (or at least far enough to see the effect of your adjustment).

 ---

 ## **Submit to Brightspace**

-After completing the tasks, submit a **one-paragraph reflection** addressing:
+After completing the tasks, submit a one-paragraph reflection addressing:
 - **Were any Archivematica steps confusing?** If so, explain why.
 - **Did any jobs fail?** If yes, which ones, and any guess why?
 - **What additional setting/step did you adjust?**